 Continuous efforts are made throughout the year to recognize employees who make an extra effort to contribute to the success of the district.
-Employees are recognized at board meetings, in the district newsletter, and through special events and activities.
-Recognition and appreciation activities also include Teacher-of-the-Year, Humanitarian-of-the-year, and Years-of-Service awards, which are presented at the end-of-the-year awards ceremony.
+Employees are recognized at board meetings and through special events and activities.
+Recognition and appreciation activities also include Teacher-of-the-Year, Humanitarian-of-the-Year, and Years-of-Service awards, which are presented at the end-of-year awards ceremony.